What is a Distance Matrix API?

 The table below compares the monthly price for a number of the main Distance Matrix API providers, based on various monthly volumes of elements.

 When it comes to usage limits, there is a fair degree of standardisation across the market, with limits normally based on two metrics:

-- How many locations can be included in a matrix?
+- How many elements can be included in a matrix request?